 Activating Cloudflare is simple.
 There’s nothing that needs to change at a hardware or code level.
 All you have to do is create an account and select a plan.
 The service offers a basic plan for free, as well as paid plans aimed at enterprises.
 From there, you choose which websites you want to protect by updating their DNS to point to it.

 Many web hosts, such as HostPapa and DreamHost, integrate with Cloudflare for free.
-Read our DreamHost review to learn more about that integration.
 Those hosts have Cloudflare options built in, so it’s just a matter of enabling them.

 Most internet companies don’t climb the ladder without controversy and criticism, and Cloudflare is no exception.
 It’s somewhat ironic when a security-focused company becomes the victim of a security breach, but sometimes that’s how more secure products and services are built.
 We’re not talking Facebook levels of controversy, but it’s still notable.